The Role of Fractional Dimension in Study Physics: A Two-Channel Representation with Geometric Memory: Axiomatic Frameworks for Geometric Memory

 The proposed model for studying physics from a fractional dimensional perspective is built on the following axioms:\\

-\textbf{1) Wave Function Representation in Fractional Dimensions:}\\ Every physical phenomenon can be described using a wave function $\Psi(S)$ that operates within fractional dimensions, not just the traditional integer dimensions.
+\textbf{{Axiom 3: Wave Function Representation in Fractional Dimensions}}\\ A physical system can be described using a wave function $\Psi(S)$ that operates within fractional dimensions, not just the traditional integer dimensions.
 The parameter $S$, as defined in Equation \eqref{S}, is a vector consisting of independent variables such as time $(t)$ and spatial coordinates $(x_i, \,i=1,2,3 \ \text{or} \ \mathbf{r})$.

 This suggests that fractional dimensions are not just mathematical abstractions but have real physical significance, allowing wave functions to encapsulate more complex behaviors and interactions than possible within the confines of integer dimensions.\\